Description

-For children ages 12-24 months, this easy-to-use, comprehensive curriculum is FREE for immediate family, in-home use.
-For curriculum use in a preschool, church, or daycare, please proceed to the Complete 1 Year Curriculum.
+Designed for children ages 12-24 months, this easy-to-use, comprehensive curriculum is FREE for immediate family and in-home use.
+If you intend to use the curriculum in a preschool, church, or daycare setting, please refer to the Complete 1 Year Curriculum.

 Order Supplies Quickly order supplies in the ABCJLM Amazon Shop.